 The IdeaPlace is an initiative of the McAllen Chamber of Commerce to help innovators develop their ideas, explore and define “the customers”, and look at market space and market categories.
 During the session, entrepreneurs will explore where the money is, what your competitive advantage is, and who is on your team or should be.
 This process will help the innovator have a greater understanding of what the idea is and how it can work.

 In order to be able to transform a product idea into a reality, the first step is to construct a prototype.
 Through a partnership by South Texas College and the McAllen Chamber of Commerce, we are able to provide a service where we can virtually design a prototype and 3D print it.
 This service is offered, on average, at 25-50% of the price that the open market offers.
 The goal of this program is to help local entrepreneurs bring their ideas into reality at a very low price, with 0 entry barriers, and through trusted sources.

 INNOVATION GRANT AWARDS

 The McAllen Innovation Grant Awards is a visionary grant program designed to encourage product innovation and business creation in the McAllen trade area.
 An applicant may request up to $10,000 to establish, expand, develop or advance a Basic Business product idea.
 The McAllen Innovation Grant Awards is a competition, and awards will be made on the basis of the strongest and most potentially viable ideas, as well as the best presentation.

-The McAllen Business Plan Competition is an initiative sponsored by the McAllen Chamber of Commerce and the McAllen Economic Development Corporation to foster new business development in the McAllen Metropolitan Statistical Areas (MSA).
+The Growth and Expansion Fund is an annual program designed by the McAllen Chamber of Commerce and the McAllen Economic Development Corporation to foster new business development in McAllen.
 A prize of $7,500 will be awarded to the applicant that presents the best and more feasible business plan.
-The competition is for new, independent, for-profit ventures in the seed or start-up stages in the McAllen area.
+The competition is specifically for established businesses and for-profit ventures who have been established for at least a year and are looking to apply those funds to grow or expand their existing business.